thirteenpylons/autopu/README.md

 ## autopu
 	autopu is created for my wife as a temporary solution and alternative to setting up USPS pickups for sales on Etsy.
+This is really just a personal project, but if anyone could benefit from using it, farout.

 ## Goal
 	* Everyday @1am create browser instance(etsy.com)